FinMc/l4proj-mobile-game-analysis/timelog.md

 ## 08 Dec 2021
 * *1.5 hours* Analysis meow and found out that refresh & login are repeated many times

+## 09 Dec 2021
+* *2 hours* Remove repeated patterns like refresh & login so now the data is more accurate, refreshed all